Careers

 Applicants with a PhD in a relevant or related discipline, and relevant research and post-secondary teaching experience are preferred.
 Interested applicants should submit a Curriculum vitae (including but not limited to previous teaching experience), recent teaching evaluations (if available), and the name of three referees who have agreed to submit letters of reference on request.

-Deadline for receipt of applications for the winter sessions is July 15, 2025.
-Please send application documents in electronic format using WORD or PDF files to the Head of Computer Science, Mathematics, Physics and Statistics: cmps.okanagan@ubc.ca or send documents to:
+Deadline for receipt of applications is 04/01/2026 for the Summer Session and 06/01/2026 for the Winter Session.
+Please send application documents in electronic format using WORD or PDF files to the Head of Computer Science, Mathematics, Physics, and Statistics: cmps.okanagan@ubc.ca or send documents to:

 Dr. Ramon Lawrence